avicse007/SpringMVC/README.md

       Java 8
    #### 12. @Future and @FutureOrPresent
     – validates that a date value is in the future, or in the future including the present

+   #### 13. @Valid
+    - have to add @Valid annotation to the Controller method that does the form binding with the user defined form bean and have to
+      provide the binding result to check all the constraints applied on the form bean is validated and has no error.

  ### TESTING ANNOTATIONS